 An infected mother can transmit the protozoa to her baby during pregnancy or delivery.
 Rarely, people are infected through blood transfusions.
 Theoretically, the infection could be transmitted through an organ transplant from an infected donor.

-The infection affects different parts of the body in the following order:
+In African trypanosomiasis, different parts of the body are affected in the following order:

 How quickly the infection progresses and which symptoms it causes depend on which species is the cause.